When did Barnard start the Zine Collection?

 How Many Zines are by Barnard Students and/or Alumnae?

 A few, but not enough.
 If you want to add your zine to the collection, please contact the zine librarian.
 All zines by Barnard and Columbia women will be accepted.
 We'll even pay for them!
 There is one Barnard compilation zine in the collection, made at a workshop held at the library in Spring, 2006.
-We also have zines created by BC/CU organizations like ClubQ and SEEJ.
+We also have zines created by BC/CU organizations like the Barnard Zine Club, ClubQ and SEEJ.